maurimura/visuales/Readme.md

 ## Examples

-You need to have Rust installed in your sistem.
-After that, you can clone the repo and use `cargo` to run the examples.
+You need to have Rust installed in your system.
+After that, you can clone this repo and use `cargo` to run the examples.

 Usage: